mdozmorov/Immuno_notes/README.md

 # Notes on Immunology-related tools and databases

+- Spranger, Stefani, Jason J. Luke, Riyue Bao, Yuanyuan Zha, Kyle M. Hernandez, Yan Li, Alexander P. Gajewski, Jorge Andrade, and Thomas F. Gajewski.
+“Density of Immunogenic Antigens Does Not Explain the Presence or Absence of the T-Cell-Inflamed Tumor Microenvironment in Melanoma.”
+Proceedings of the National Academy of Sciences of the United States of America 113, no. 48 (29 2016): E7759–68. https://doi.org/10.1073/pnas.1609376113.
+    - **T cell signature**: CD8A, CCL2, CCL3, CCL4, CXCL9, CXCL10, ICOS, GZMK, IRF1, HLA-DMA, HLA-DMB, HLA-DOA, and HLA-DOB
+    - **CTNNB1 score**: mean expression of TCF1, TCF12, MYC, EFNB3, VEGFA, and APC2, to be correlated with CD8b expression

 ## `web`

 - `Haemosphere` - mostly murine immune cell signatures, downloadable data. http://haemosphere.org/datasets/show